 The children – 10-year-old Nadarrian, 11-year-old Jordan, 13-year-old Quinton, 15-year-old Na’Tavian, and 17-year-old Ja’Kye – have already planned much of the house.

 “I want to be a gardener,” she said.
 “I want to start gardening and start growing my own food.”

 We want to make sure all Osceola County and Greater Orlando residents have a safe, affordable place to call home.
-Learn how you can help by visiting our Get Involved page.
+You can help us bring hope home.